rodrigofrs13/eks-crossplane-cd-resources/README.md

-# eks-crossplane-cd-resources
+# poc-eks-crossplane
-Repositório de recursos criados pelo Crossplane utilizando ArgoCD
+Repositório auxiliar para a POC do Crossplane no EKS